Visiting the Purfleet Heritage and Military Centre

 The Magazine has displays of thousands of historic artefacts telling the UKs military history.

-Displays include; the Royal Navy from Nelson's era to WW2, the RAF from it's beginnings as the Royal Flying Corps to the Battle of Britain and Bomber Command, RFC Suttons Farm and the "Zepp Killers", RAF Hornchuch, the British Army from Waterloo, the colonial campaigns of the 19th century, through the World wars and into the Falklands and Gulf wars.
+Displays include; the Royal Navy from Nelson's era to WW2, the RAF from it's beginnings as the Royal Flying Corps to the Battle of Britain and Bomber Command, RFC Suttons Farm and the "Zepp Killers", RAF Hornchuch, the British Army from the colonial campaigns of the 19th century, through the World wars and into the Falklands and Gulf wars.

 THE MAGAZINE